-6. The Trusts will be structured so that the trustees are not authorized to sell the Contracts or Treasuries unless a default occurs under a Contract and the Contract is accelerated.
+- 6. The Trusts will be structured so that the trustees are not authorized to sell the Contracts or Treasuries under any circumstances.
 The Trusts will hold the Contracts until maturity, at which time they will be settled according to their terms.
-However, in the event of the bankruptcy or insolvency of any counterparty to a Contract with a Trust, or the occurrence of any other default provided for in the Contract, the obligations of the counterparty under the Contract will be accelerated and the available proceeds of the Contract will be distributed to the Security Holders.

-7. The trustees of each Trust will be selected initially by Lehman, together with any other initial Holders, or by the grantors of the Trust.
+However, in the event of the bankruptcy or insolvency of any counterparty to a Contract with a Trust, the obligations of the counterparty under the Contract will be accelerated and the available proceeds of the Contract will be distributed to the Security Holders. - 7.
+The trustees of each Trust will be selected initially by PaineWebber, together with any other initial Holders, or by the grantors of the Trust.
 The Holders of each Trust will have the right, upon the declaration in writing or vote of more than two-thirds of the outstanding Securities of the Trust, to remove a trustee.
 Holders will be entitled to a full vote for each Security held on all matters to be voted on by Holders and will not be able to cumulate their votes in the election of trustees.
-The investment objectives and fundamental policies of each Trust may be changed only with the approval of a "majority of the Trust's outstanding Securities" 4 or any greater number required by the Trust's constituent documents.
-Unless Holders so request, and except as required by the Act, charter documents of the Trust or a rule of a national securities exchange, or a quotation system it is not expected that the Trusts will hold any meetings of Holders, or that Holders will ever vote.

-8. The Trusts will not be entitled to any rights with respect to the Shares until any Contracts requiring delivery of the Shares to the Trust are settled, at which time the Shares will be promptly
+The investment objectives and policies of each Trust may be changed only with the approval of a "majority of the Trust's outstanding Securities" 4 or any greater number required by the Trust's constituent documents.
+Unless Holders so request, it is not expected that the Trusts will hold any meetings of Holders, or that Holders will ever - 8.
+The Trusts will not be entitled to any rights with respect to the Shares until any Contracts requiring delivery of the Shares to the Trust are settled, at which time the Shares will be promptly distributed to Holders.
+The Holders, therefore, will not be entitled to any rights with respect to the Shares (including voting rights or the right to receive any dividends or other distributions) until receipt by them of the Shares at the time the Trust is dissolved.